uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 - `call-on-toggle-fav`: type: `Function`, default: `{}`, a callback function called after the click event on the button,
 - `chan-id`: type: `String`, required: `true`, the portlet id to add or remove from user favorites,
 - `favorite-api-url`: type: `String`, default: `/uPortal/api/layout`, the uri/url of the favorites api,
-- `user-info-api-url`: type: `String`, default: `/uPortal/api/v5-1/userinfo`, url/uri on which the api request is done to obtain user information and the jwt tocken,
+- `user-info-api-url`: type: `String`, default: `/uPortal/api/v5-1/userinfo`, url/uri on which the api request is done to obtain user information and the jwt token,
 - `fname`: type: `String`, required: `true`, the portlet fname that permit to identify the portlet into favorite's list, usefull for the callback function and apply a css class,
 - `is-favorite`: type: `Boolean`, default: `false`, provide the favorite state,
 - `back-ground-is-dark`: type: `Boolean`, default: `false`, permit to apply a style depending on background color, as the component is used as embeded,